corda/corda-docs/content/en/docs/corda-enterprise/4.6/flow-pause-and-resume.md

 # Pause and resume flows

-## Overview

-In previous versions of Corda Enterprise, the only way to temporarily stop a problematic flow was to shut down the node.
-This new state machine feature enables you to pause `RUNNING` flows and flows `UNDER OBSERVATION` (by the [Flow Hospital](node/node-flow-hospital.md)) without the need to restart the node.
+This state machine feature enables you to pause `RUNNING` flows and flows `UNDER OBSERVATION` (by the [Flow Hospital](node/node-flow-hospital.md)) without needing to restart the node.

 It also allows you to resume (retry) a `PAUSED` flow or a flow `UNDER OBSERVATION`.

 This gives you more control of the flows running on a node - you can:

 * `RETRY` a `HOSPITALIZED` flow.
 * `PAUSE` an individual problematic flow, causing the flow to stop until you retry that flow.
 * Stops any other running flows causing downtime.